 You may prefer your coffee to be less strong and more mild.
 Even with the “strong” setting off, you feel as if your coffee’s strength is still a little too much.
 Can you do anything about this?

 Thankfully, you’re not out of luck if this is the case.
 You can do three things to reduce the strength of your Keurig coffee.

 1. Switch to a Reusable K-cup

-If your coffee is too strong for you, then decreasing the amount of ground coffee you use will solve your issue.
+If your coffee is too strong, decreasing the amount of ground coffee you use will solve your issue.
 Of course, with a typical pre-packaged k-cup, you can’t necessarily take out coffee grounds from it.
-So instead, you can purchase a reusable k-cup.
+Instead, reusable k-cups are available to purchase.